Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Andrea F. Teixeira - JPMorgan Securities LLC

 M&A abroad.
-So, let's say bolt-on acquisitions that you could find in countries like Mexico or Canada or other countries or even the UK.
+So, let's say bolt-on acquisitions that you could find in countries like Mexico or Canada or other countries or even the U.K.

 Matthew T. Farrell - Church & Dwight Co., Inc.

 Yeah.
 Sure.
-2011 is when we acquired the BATISTE business and more recently, we just bought a business from J&J, which is a hemorrhoid business that's in multiple countries, primarily UK, South Africa, Australia, Canada, so, certain English-speaking countries.
+2011 is when we acquired the BATISTE business and more recently, we just bought a business from J&J, which is a hemorrhoid business that's in multiple countries, primarily U.K., South Africa, Australia, Canada, so, certain English-speaking countries.
 So, yeah, we did one recently, and we do want to build out our International business.
-So, we are on the hunt for acquisitions outside the U.S. And we apply the same criteria for those as we do for domestic acquisitions.
+So, we are on the hunt for acquisitions outside the U.S. And we apply the same criteria to those as we do for domestic acquisitions.
 So, yes.
-And your last question was the advent of probiotics becoming most (37:03) important to vitamins.
+And your last question was the advent – are probiotics becoming more important to vitamin?

 Andrea F. Teixeira - JPMorgan Securities LLC